-The novelty of this works is three-folded: First, this is the first study to monitor and measure voltages and temperatures on a consumer electronic level SRAM-based FPGA SoC (System on Chip) under $\gamma$ radiation.
-Second, this is the first study performing a quantitative/statistical analysis of the effects of gamma radiation on voltages and temperatures of an FPGA and then compare to an environment without radiation.
-Finally, this is the first work using machine learning algorithms trying to predict when the board will be rendered in-operational by gamma radiation through the observation of temperature and voltage values only.
+The novelty of this works is three-folded:

+- The first study to monitor and measure voltages and temperatures on a consumer electronic level SRAM-based FPGA SoC (System on Chip) under γ radiation. - This is the first study performing a quantitative/statistical analysis of the effects of gamma radiation on voltages and temperatures of an FPGA and then compare to an environment without radiation. - First work using machine learning algorithms trying to predict when the board will be rendered in-operational by gamma radiation through the observation of temperature and voltage values only.

 The paper is organized as follows.
-Section III details the hardware setup to monitor and test the boards under experiment, later presenting an example where the proposed technique might be used.
-Section II reviews the state-of-the-art of related techniques.
-Section IV explains the statistical analysis while Section V details the employed machine learning techniques and how to measure its accuracy.
-Section VI details the experiments carried out under $\gamma$ radiation and how the data was organized to feed the machine learning algorithms.
-Finally, Section VII evaluates, compares and discuss the results, and Section VIII draws conclusions and future plans.
+Section 2 reviews the state-of-the-art of related techniques.
+Section 3 details the hardware setup to monitor and test the boards under experiment, later presenting an example where the proposed technique might be used.
+Section 4 explains the statistical analysis while Section 5 details the employed machine learning techniques and how to measure its accuracy.
+Section 6 details the experiments carried out under $\gamma$ radiation and how the data was organized to feed the machine learning algorithms.
+Finally, Section 7 evaluates, compares and discuss the results, and Section 8 draws conclusions and future plans.